herreraja/herreraja.github.io/_posts/2020-05-24-never-a-mvp.md

 ## Content management

-Adding decks and sentences one by one into Firebase database was an awful task and also, the client could make a call just when I was updating the content so the content wouldn’t be consistent.
+Adding decks and sentences one by one into Firebase database was an awful task and also, the client could make a call just when I was updating the content so `the content wouldn’t be consistent`.
 For that reason, I needed to develop a tool to help me manage the content.

 The content is managed on a Google Spreadsheet and when I am fine with the content, I only need to run the tool which will update my Firebase Database.
 Although the tool is quite basic, it allows me: